 Transportation Planning Field Academy

 Our one-week academy provides attendees the opportunity for immersion into the world of transportation planning.
 Students are provided opportunities to learn more about local projects and programs, not only from a Caltrans perspective, but including local and regional transportation partnerships as well.
 Students will hear a variety of presentations and visit a number of field sites to provide a better understanding of multimodal, integrated, sustainable transportation.
 Our students often get the behind-the-scenes visits.
 We visit Transportation Management Centers, walk on the Bay Bridge, and visit the construction sites like the Transbay Terminal project in San Francisco.
 We visit seaports, airports, railyards, and warehouse distribution centers.
 We learn about land-use, environmental issues and processes, and the importance of freight in goods movement.
 Best of all, we learn more about each other--Caltrans staff from all districts and from our local partner agencies who are always invited to participate.
 If you've never attended an academy, be sure to let your supervisor know you're interested.
-If you have attended, but it's been awhile, contact Lisa Franco to see if it's time for a refresher.
+If you have attended, but it's been awhile, contact Terri Bridges to see if it's time for a refresher.

 - Oakland, D4 - May 18-22, 2015